lilou9221/McGill_Team2_Capstone/SETUP_GUIDE.md

    ```

 2. **First-time authentication:**
-   - When you first run the tool, it will automatically:
+   - When you first run the acquisition tool, it will automatically:
      - Open a browser for OAuth authentication
      - Create `configs/credentials.json` (stores your access token)
      - Create `configs/settings.yaml` (PyDrive configuration)
    - You only need to do this once
+   - Once configured, all exported files will be automatically downloaded to `data/raw/` as GEE export tasks complete

 #### Alternative: Manual PyDrive Setup